junbaih/32_bit_Processor/README.md

 This is a 2nd-year academic project for uci digital logic course.

-src folder contains all componients of the processor.
+src folder contains all components of the processor.

 The processor was implemented on a FPGA, with basys3_wrapper.sv and seg_display.sv